Interpreter in Microsoft Teams meetings

 -

-Choose the voice you want other participants to hear your interpreted speech in from the Your voice representation dropdown menu.
-To learn more about voice simulation, see Voice simulation in Interpreter.
+Choose the voice you want other participants to hear your interpreted speech in from the Your voice representation options.
+To learn more about the Simulate my voice option, see Voice simulation in Interpreter.

 -